crvpt0/crvpt0.github.io/_pages/about.md

   - /about.html
 ---

-I am a Phd student.
-My research focuses on provable security in cryptography.
+I am a Phd of cryptography.
+My research focuses on provable security in cryptography, including (password-base) authenticated key exchange and subversion-resilient cryptography.

 Publications
 ======